 Questions of the privileges of the House are defined as those affecting the rights of the House and the safety, dignity, and integrity of its proceedings.
 Questions of privilege have priority of consideration above all other motions except the motion to adjourn.
 A question of the privileges of the House must be presented in the form of a House resolution.
 After a Member has presented the question in the form of a resolution, the Speaker determines when the House will consider it.
 If the question is raised by the majority or minority leader, has been reported from a committee, or concerns the House's right to originate revenue bills, the question must be considered immediately.
-On other questions, the Speaker has the discretion to postpone consideration for up to two days.
+On other questions, the Speaker has the discretion to postpone consideration for up to two legislative days.
 Once such a question has been raised and called up, the Speaker then determines whether it qualifies as a question of the privileges of the House under House rules and precedents.
 If so, the Speaker then recognizes the Member who made the motion for debate for half of the one hour allotted.
 The second half hour would be controlled by the majority leader, the minority leader, or a designee, as determined by the Speaker.
-The question, in the form of a resolution, is subject to the motion to table.
+The question, in the form of a resolution, is subject to the motions to refer, postpone, and table and the question of consideration can be raised on the resolution prior to debate.
 See also Personal Privilege.